MMASD: A Multimodal Dataset for Autism Intervention Analysis: Method

 \subsection{Participants}

-We recruited 32 children (27 males and 5 females) with ASD from different races (Caucasian, African American, Asian, and Hispanic) and backgrounds through fliers posted online and onsite in local schools, services, and self-advocacy groups.
+We recruited $32$ children with ASD (27 males and 5 females) from different races (Caucasian, African American, Asian, and Hispanic) through flyers posted online and onsite in local schools, services, and self-advocacy groups.
 Prior to enrollment, children were screened using the Social Communication Questionnaire \cite{srinivasan2016effects}, and their eligibility was determined by the Autism Diagnostic Observation Schedule-2 (ADOS-2) \cite{lord2000autism, srinivasan2015comparison} as well as clinical judgment.
 All the children were between 5 and 12 years old.
-Written parental consent was obtained from the \textit{Institutional Review Board} of the university before enrollment.
+Written parental consent was obtained before enrollment.
 The Vineland Adaptive Behavior Scales \cite{sparrow1989vineland} were used to assess the children's adaptive functioning levels.
 In general, 82\% of the participating children had delays in the Adaptive Behavior Composite.
 Specifically, 70\% of them experienced communication delays, 80\% had difficulties with daily living skills, and 82\% had delays in socialization